makrai/notes/demszky-23-llm-psycho.md

   * important: academics can access discounted or free research licences
   * tutorials, optimal defaults and vetted data-processing pipelines should be created
-* ensure that a researcher’s funding does not researchers from conducting AI-informed science
+* ensure that a researcher’s funding does not prevent researchers from conducting AI-informed science
   * Investments in time-shared research infrastructure
   * including access to servers or cloud computing
   * working with LLMs responsibly might require a level of technical expertise